jansche/ventura-armstrong/README.md

 Please inform the maintainer of this repo if you distribute any modified versions of Ventura.
 They appreciate it.

 ## Credit
-Ventura Armstrong has been created in November 2022 by Shruthi Venka (Design Lead at Postman) after an idea by [Jan Schenk](https://github.com/jansche).
+Ventura Armstrong has been created in November 2022 by [Shruthi Venka](https://www.linkedin.com/in/shruthivee/) after an idea by [Jan Schenk](https://github.com/jansche).